emmabdean/emmabdean.github.io/research.md

 <b>“To Pool or Not to Pool?
 National versus Global Incentives in Pooled Purchasing”</b> (with Evan Saltzman)

-<b>“Algorithms, Disparities, and Opioids: Evidence from Florida's Use of NarxCare Scores”</b> (with Mallick Hossain and Daniel Kaliski)
+<b>“Algorithms, Disparities, and Opioids: Evidence from the Use of NarxCare Scores”</b> (with Mallick Hossain and Daniel Kaliski)

 <b>“Clinical Controversy and Health Utilization: Evidence from the Dengvaxia Scandal in the Philippines”</b> (with Jianan Yang)